- IPv4 was deployed in 1983 by ARPANET and is responsible for 94% of internet traffic.

 - IPv4 supports Variable Length Subnet Mask (VLSM).
 IPv6 does not support VLSM.

 - IPv4 uses Address Resolution Protocol (ARP) for MAC address mapping.
-IPv6 uses Neighbour Discovery Protocol (NDP) for MAC address mapping.
+IPv6 uses Neighbor Discovery Protocol (NDP) for MAC address mapping.